woctezuma/deep-learning-resources/README.md

 >   Hundreds of fully-solved problems, designed to provide an overview of the field of AI, and rehearse interview topics.
 Available at https://www.interviews.ai/

+-   [Antonio Torralba, Phillip Isola, and William Freeman.
+Foundations of Computer Vision.
+2024][isola-book-html]

+>   An accessible, authoritative, and up-to-date computer vision textbook offering a comprehensive introduction to the foundations of the field that incorporates the latest deep learning advances.

 -   [[PDF][pml-book1-pdf]] [[PYNB][pml-book1-pynb]] [Kevin Patrick Murphy.
 Probabilistic Machine Learning: An Introduction.
 MIT Press.
 2021][pml-book1-html]

 >   A comprehensive introduction to machine learning that uses probabilistic models and inference as a unifying approach.
 All the books are listed at http://mlbayes.ai